 What Is An Ignition Interlock Device?
 When Is It Used In California?

-An ignition interlock device (IID) is a device that is installed in a vehicle and prevents it from starting unless the driver blows into the device and registers a value of zero for alcohol.
+An ignition interlock device (IID) is a device that is installed in a vehicle to prevent it from starting unless the driver blows into the device and registers a value of zero for alcohol.
 It also requires a driver to periodically blow into it while driving.
 If the driver fails to do so, the vehicle will turn off.
-The idea is that they don’t want people driving with alcohol in their system.
+The purpose is to prevent people driving with alcohol in their system.
 If a person has had multiple drunk driving arrests and wants to get their license back prior to the end of the suspension period, then they will be required to have an IID.

 As of January 1, 2019, there is a new law in California regarding license suspensions for people arrested January 1, 2019 or later.